-The Houston Area Groundwater Model (HAGM) is the TWDB adopted representation of the best available science for the GCAS.
+The HAGM is the TWDB adopted representation of the best available science for the GCAS.
 The HAGM was developed to simulate groundwater flow and compaction of the four hydrostratigraphic layers of the GCAS.
-Currently, the Harris-Galveston Subsidence District is working with the U.S. Geological Survey (USGS) to the replace the HAGM with the Gulf Coast Land Subsidence and Groundwater-Flow Model (GULF 2023).
+Currently, the HGSD is working with the USGS to replace the HAGM with the Gulf Coast Land Subsidence and Groundwater-Flow Model (GULF 2023).
 The USGS anticipates the draft of this new model will be complete by summer 2021.

-The HAGM was published in 2013 (Kasmarek, 2013) and has been used for joint planning by Groundwater Management Area (GMA) 14 during the current and previous cycles.
-However, like the ongoing GULF 2023 model being developed, the HAGM was primarily developed as part a regulatory plan update by HGSD and its primary purpose was to assess the potential effects of management decisions by that entity.
+The HAGM was published in 2013 (Kasmarek, 2013) and has been used for joint planning by GMA 14 during the current and previous cycles.
+However, like the ongoing GULF 2023 model being developed, the HAGM was primarily developed as part of a regulatory plan update by HGSD and its primary purpose was to assess the potential effects of management decisions by that entity.
 With a focus on the HGSD regulatory area, some modeling assumptions were applied that may be insignificant to the HGSD regulatory area but add uncertainty to the modeling results in Montgomery County.
 Examples of these limitations include (Keester, 2019):

-- How it simulates recharge, evapotranspiration, and surface water interaction using a general head boundary; - Grid discretization of one square mile; and, - Constant transmissivity and storage properties.
+- ➤ How it simulates recharge, evapotranspiration, and surface water interaction using a general head boundary; - Grid discretization of one square mile; and, - Constant transmissivity and storage properties.

 While the HAGM has limitations with regard to its representation of the GCAS, groundwater flows, and subsidence predictions, it is nonetheless considered the best tool for planning and evaluation of groundwater management strategies.
-Results from modeling results simply must be interpreted within the model limitations.
-For this evaluation we reviewed several previously conducted model simulations to assess the potential impacts of various pumping scenarios.
-Table 3 summarizes the various scenarios reviewed and Table 4 provides the simulated pumping at the end of the predictive period in Montgomery County.
+Results from modeling simply must be interpreted within the model limitations.
+For this report, we reviewed several previously conducted model simulations to assess the potential impacts of various pumping scenarios.
+Table 3 summarizes the various scenarios reviewed and Table 4 provides the simulated pumping in each scenario at the end of the predictive period in Montgomery County.

 As shown on Table 4, there is a wide range in the simulated pumping rates for the GCAS.
-In the simulations review, pumping at the end of the predictive period ranges from about 64,000 to nearly 150,000 acre-feet per year.
-Figure 33 illustrates the range in the simulated pumping for each of the aquifers of the GCAS in Montgomery County.
-As we observe on the box-and-whisker plot, the greatest range in simulated pumping is from the Jasper Aquifer with comparatively small ranges in the Chicot and Evangeline.
+In the simulations reviewed, pumping at the end of the predictive period ranges from about 64,000 to nearly 150,000 acrefeet per year.
+Figure 42 illustrates the range in the simulated pumping for each of the aquifers of the GCAS in Montgomery County.
+As observed on the box-and-whisker plot, the greatest range in simulated pumping is from the Jasper Aquifer with comparatively small ranges in the Chicot and Evangeline (Figure 43 illustrates the parts of the box-and-whisker plot presented in Figure 42).